Skip to content

 ]

-Button dictionaries support additional keys (HTMX targets, extra attributes)—see the reference for the full schema.
+Button dictionaries support additional keys such as selection-aware thresholds, while row actions can now use named disable hooks.
+See the reference for the full schema.

 4. Integrate with other workflows